Efficient Monte Carlo for high excursions of Gaussian random fields: Fine tuning: Twice differentiable homogeneous fields

-We start with some useful lemmas, for all of which we assume that Conditions B1 and B2 are satisfied.
+We start with some useful lemmas, for all of which we assume that Conditions (B1) and (B2) are satisfied.
 We shall also assume that the global maximum of $f$ over $T$ is achieved, with probability one, at a single point in $T$.
-Additional conditions under which this will happen can be found in \cite{AdlerTaylor07} and require little more than the non-degeneracy of the joint distribution of $f$ and its first and second order derivatives.
-Of these lemmas, Lemma \ref{LemLocalMaxima}, the proof of which we defer to Section \ref{SecProof}, is of central importance.
+Additional conditions under which this will happen can be found in~\cite{AdlerTaylor07} and require little more than the nondegeneracy of the joint distribution of $f$ and its first- and second-order derivatives.
+Of these lemmas, Lemma~\ref{LemLocalMaxima}, the proof of which we defer to Section~\ref{SecProof}, is central to much of what follows.
+However, before we state it we take a moment to describe Palm measures, which may not be familiar to all readers.